CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

 4. <span style="color:gold;font-weight:700;font-size:17px">Example Request</span>
 >curl --location --request GET 'https//hotel-test-ywu6raktuq-uc.a.run.app/search?keyword=bali'

-<span style="font-family:san-serif; font-size:15px;">This endpoint is mainly for searching purposes.
+<details><summary markdown="span">Result For Request based on keyword</summary>This endpoint is mainly for searching purposes.
 The "keyword" parameter is a must when searching.
-There is a lot of data so we have to take 1 data as a sample</span>
+There is a lot of data so we have to take 1 data as a sample

 ```javascript
 {
     "message" "Success",